Back to ¡°Memory Booster of Regional Anatomy¡±

 This figure shows the direction of the blood flow in the dural venous sinuses.
 Eventually, all the blood goes into the internal jugular vein (Fig. 3-30).

 With the exception of the inferior sagittal sinus and the straight sinus composed of only the meningeal layer of dura mater, the dural venous sinuses are formed by both the periosteal and meningeal layers (Fig. 4-6).
 Therefore, the blood pressure in those sinuses builds grooves in the cranial cavity that are discernible on the dry skull.
 An evident example is the groove for sigmoid sinus that is continuous with the jugular foramen.

 The confluence of sinuses is in contact with the internal occipital protuberance (Fig. 4-8) that is located close to the external occipital protuberance (Fig. 1-3).

 Fig. 4-11.
 Cavernous sinus.

 The cavernous sinus, a dural venous sinus, can be imagined as a paper box that is in contact with the pituitary gland (Fig. 4-9) on its medial surface.
 In the figure, the lateral wall is opened like a lid.
 The narrow cavernous sinus is very crowded with the cranial nerves and artery.
 III (Fig. 4-45), IV, V1 (Fig. 4-22), and V2 (Fig. 4-23) pass through the lateral wall.
-VI and internal carotid artery (Fig. 3-27) penetrate the cavernous sinus.
+The other structures are VI and internal carotid artery (Fig. 3-27).